flatironinstitute/CaImAn/README.md

 Jupyter will open.
 Navigate to demos/notebooks/ and click on `demo_pipeline.ipynb` to get started with a demo.

 > `<your home>` in the first line is your home directory, its location depdnding on your OS/computer.
 On Linux/Mac it is `~` while on Windows it will be something like `C:\Users\your_user_name\`

+# Quick Start (Route B)
+This differs from the quick start above in two ways:
+* For the first step only, go to [https://github.com/flatironinstitute/CaImAn/blob/main/docs/source/Installation.rst](this doc) and run through the parts of section 1B relevant to your operating system.
+After that, steps 2 and onward are the same
+* You will probably want to manually set some environment variables before any use of caiman; see [https://github.com/conda-forge/caiman-feedstock/blob/main/recipe/activate.sh](here) for a Linux/OSX example, or [https://github.com/conda-forge/caiman-feedstock/blob/main/recipe/activate.bat](here) for a Windows example.
+Either make a note of this or modify your dotfiles/configuration to do it for you.

 ## For installation help
 Caiman should install easily on Linux, Mac, and Windows.
 If you run into problems, we have a dedicated [installation page](./docs/source/Installation.rst).
 If you don't find what you need there, [create an issue](https://github.com/flatironinstitute/Caiman/issues) on GitHub.